devopsacademyau/academy/classes/03class/docker/README.md

 ### What is a container?
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 A container is supposed to run a single main process.
-Once the process is completed/stoppped, the container will exit.
+Once the process is completed/stopped, the container will exit.
 <p align="center">
     <img src="assets/container01.jpg" width="900">
 </p>

 ### Difference between Virtual Machine and Container
-Both the virtual machine and the container works with resource isolation, which protect one of the instances(VM or container) to access resources from another instance, even having both running on the same hardware.
+Both the virtual machine and the container works with resource isolation, which protects one of the instances(VM or container) to access resources from another instance, even having both running on the same hardware.

-Despite both having the resouce isolation feature, they work in a different way.
+Despite both having the resource isolation feature, they work in a different way.
 While the virtual machine virtualizes the hardware, the container virtualizes the operating system.
 This makes the container a lot more portable and efficient.

 <p align="center">
     <img src="assets/container02.jpg" width="900">